-Have you ever walked inside your home and been hit with a wave of anxiety?
-The minute you close the door and take off your shoes, it’s as if an accumulation of nerves begins to bubble within your chest and explode like a hot kettle on a stove.
-Sure, this could be the result of working long hours or not getting enough sleep, but there’s no doubt our home environment also influences our well-being.
+Have you ever walked inside your home at the end of the day—and been hit with a wave of anxiety?
+It’s as if the minute you close the door and take off your shoes, an accumulation of nerves begins to bubble within your chest and explode like a hot kettle on a stove.
+Sure, this could be the result of working long hours or not getting enough sleep, but there’s no doubt that our home environments also influence our well-being.

-As much as you strive to keep your house in tip-top shape, you might live in a place that causes your anxiety to go into hyperdrive without you even realizing it.
-We turned to clinical psychologist and author of the upcoming book, Joy From Fear, Dr. Carla Marie Manly and Havenly interior designer Brady Burke to find out exactly why and how your space impacts your mental health, without you even realizing.
-Below, find out how you can tackle these common anxiety triggers to make your home the sanctuary of your dreams.
+And as much as you may strive to keep your house in tip-top shape, you might live in a place that causes your worries to go into hyperdrive without you even realizing it.
+We turned to clinical psychologist and author of Joy From Fear Carla Marie Manly, Ph.D., and Havenly interior designer Brady Burke to find out exactly how your space can impact your mental health.
+Below, find out how you can tackle these common triggers to make your home the sanctuary of your dreams.

-According to Dr. Manly, if you work from home, you should ideally set up shop in a specific area where you’re normally already active.
-“If space allows, it is definitely a good idea to have a designated work area in one’s home,” says.
-Dr. Manly.
-“When work is confined to one space, work time and rest time can be more clearly delineated.”
+According to Manly, if you do business from home, you should set up shop in a specific area where you’re normally already active.
+“When work is confined to one space, work time and rest time can be more clearly delineated,” she says.

-However, if you don’t have the room to create a designated office area in your home, try to work from a coffee shop and whatever you do, refrain from working from bed.
+If you don’t have the room to create a designated office area in your home, whatever you do, refrain from bringing you laptop to bed.
 This can disrupt the only peaceful environment in your home.
-“It’s so important to not work from bed, as this ‘contaminates’ the sleep space with work energy,” she continues.
-“In order to allow the mind to ‘turn off’ and allow for restful sleep, it’s essential that work, cell phones, computers, etc., be kept as far away from the bedroom as possible.”
+“In order to allow the mind to ‘turn off’ and allow for restful sleep, it’s essential that phones and computers be kept as far away from the bedroom as possible,” Manly adds.

 See more calming spaces: